Coping With Depression During the Holidays

 Tips for Making the Most of the Holidays With Depression

 For a lot of people, especially those living with depression, the holidays can be the worst time of the year.
-And if you are currently depressed or have been depressed in the past, you need to be careful when coping with holiday stress.
+If you are currently depressed or have been depressed in the past, you need to be careful when coping with holiday stress.

 Here are 13 ways to reduce your stress, cope and manage depression during the holiday season.